Best Carpet for Kids Dogs Cats & Pets

 Some Berbers are made from wool, which is an

 excellent natural fiber, but are very costly.
 For this reason, I do not

 recommend wool Berber carpets for folks with children or pets.

-like Olefin and therefore do not have the problem of attracting dirt.
+like Olefin Fiber are and therefore do not have the problem of attracting dirt.

 Berber carpets made of Nylon are more expensive but offer a longer